filakovsky/media-types/README.md

 # media-types
-list of all possible media-types for fuzzing purposes
+list of media-types for fuzzing purposes

-`data` contains list of registered media-types by http://www.iana.org/assignments/media-types/media-types.xhtml
+`data` contains lists by types of more than 1800 different media types scraped from http://www.iana.org/assignments/media-types/media-types.xhtml

 ## how to generate a new list:
 ```